Storms to drench, raise flood concerns again in northeastern US this weekend

 During much of the first half of July, a southward dip in the jet stream was set up over the Midwest.
 In this position, a south to southwesterly flow of air helped to pull a great deal of moisture up from the Gulf of Mexico and the Atlantic Ocean.
 The result has been not only very high humidity, but frequent showers and thunderstorms that produced excessive rainfall that resulted in flash flooding in many locations.

-"A slightly cooler and slightly less humid pattern will likely set up across much of the Northeast next week as steering winds flip around to more of a west to northwest, which should cut off the deep supply of moisture from the Gulf and Atlantic," Anderson said.
+"A slightly cooler and less humid pattern will likely set up across much of the Northeast next week as steering winds flip around to more of a west to northwest, which should cut off the deep supply of moisture from the Gulf and Atlantic," AccuWeather Senior Meteorologist Brett Anderson said.

 The pattern will not be free from episodes of rain, however.